-A 6-week virtual poetry-writing course co-taught by DJ Savarese and Ralph Savarese that is open to and welcoming of the nonspeaking autistic community as well as disabled and nondisabled participants.
+Art song organization LYNX Project received an Action Grant to help fund a six-week virtual poetry-writing course co-taught by DJ Savarese and Ralph Savarese that is open to and welcoming of the nonspeaking autistic community as well as disabled and non-disabled participants.
 Following the course, students will have the opportunity to share their poetry via a public-facing poetry reading.
 LYNX celebrates the creation of inclusive and accommodating performance and educational spaces where different communities can interact and enhance mutual respect for one another.

-Interview with Florence Mak, pianist, Artistic Director and Founding Member, and Michelle Ravitsky, soprano and Interim Executive Director
+Featuring Florence Mak, pianist, Artistic Director and Founding Member, and Michelle Ravitsky, soprano and Interim Executive Director.

 Florence Mak: To add to that, the world has been experiencing a lot of change, not just as a result of the pandemic, but through war and politics.
 There’s a huge divide, and when tragedy strikes and something massive happens, we often see the arts to be the first to respond in bringing communities together by creating concerts, holding space, and having these moments where we can have this shared experience of what is happening.